jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 }
 ```

-Take advantage of this structure by moving all common column/properties into the ChildConnector class and then have only sub class specific data in the sub classes.
+Take advantage of this structure by moving all common columns/properties into the ChildConnector class and then have only sub-class-specific data in the sub-classes.

-The mappings looks like normal one to many mappings, but with a discriminator configuration:
+The mappings look like normal one-to-many mappings, but with a discriminator configuration:

 ```csharp
 internal class SomeParentMapping : IEntityConfigurator<SomeParent>